Taking Care When Managing Continence

 - Keep the toilet area uncluttered so that there are few distractions.

 Help to get them there on time:

-- Familiar clothing, with elasticated waist or simple fastenings are easier to get on an off successfully.
+- Familiar clothing, with an elasticated waist or simple fastenings, is easier to get on and off successfully.
 Velcro tends to catch on other clothes and come undone under pressure.